-Expense Accounts: These accounts were established from bond proceeds for the purpose of paying the costs of issuance and subsequent administrative expenses and fiduciary fees, until exhausted.
+Expense Account: This account was established from bond proceeds for the purpose of paying the costs of issuance and subsequent administrative expenses and fiduciary fees, until exhausted.

-Program Discretionary Account: This account represents any excess monies as a result of the assets of the Trust Estate exceeding the liabilities against the Trust Estate.
-Monies in the Program Discretionary Account are disbursed on the direction of the Funding Trust for purposes specified by the Funding Trust.
+Program Discretionary Account: This account represents any excess funds as a result of the assets of the Trust Estate exceeding the liabilities against the Trust Estate.
+Funds in the Program Discretionary Account are disbursed on the direction of the Funding Trust for purposes specified by the Funding Trust.
 As of June 30, 2009 and 2008, no amounts have been deposited into this account.

 Prepayment Account: This account is used to hold lessees' optional lease prepayments.
-The principal component of each prepayment will be transferred to the Redemption Account to redeem the portion of the Bonds associated with the lessees' prepayment.
+The principal component of each prepayment is transferred to the Redemption Account to redeem the portion of the Bonds associated with the lessees' prepayment.
 As of June 30, 2009 and 2008, no amounts have been deposited into this account.